Login to Complete an Application or to Access Judging Panel

 Q: What shouldn’t I include in my awards submission?

-Exclude or obscure all references to the architect or any consulting firms.
+A: Exclude or obscure all references to the architect or any consulting firms.
 Entries that include firm names will be disqualified.

 Q: Where can I view past Award Winners?